 3. Showcase Your Purpose

-Create a vision for your company… Yes, we do mean write a business plan, but we also mean dream big.
+Create a vision for your company… yes, we do mean write a business plan, but we also mean dream big.
 Where do you want to be a month from now, 6 months from now, or 3 years from now?
 If your company could do anything, or tackle any problem (regardless of capital), what would it be doing?
 If you make the strides towards this vision, have a plan in place to get there, and add a sprinkle of blood, sweat and tears, you will get there.
-Do you think any successful small business at the top of their game just happened to get there?
-Nope.
+Do you think any Fortune 500 company just happened to land into this arena?
+Sure, they might have acquired VC funding or have been blessed by an angel investor, but they didn’t just sit on it.
 They took action and followed a plan to achieve their goals.

-Some weeks are a wild ride of coffee dates, emails, social media, phone calls, webinars and blogging.
+Some weeks are a wild ride of coffee dates, emails, social media, phone calls, design and blogging.
 However, along the way we’ve discovered that the people we meet are the reason we do this.
-We’ve met boutique owners, photographers, event planners, marketers, designers, bloggers, and so many others from all over the world.
-That connection (even virtually) is the reason we wake up and do this all over again every day.
+We’ve met boutique owners, photographers, event planners, marketers, designers, bloggers, and so many more.
+But if all we do you is tell you the “category” they are in, you instantly make judgments.
+And heck, that is exactly the opposite of what we want.
+We want to draw you out of your business, and make YOU the highlight, the front page and the reason people should come back for more.

 4. Light Other People’s Fire